shneoh/k3s_infra_training/day3/lab15/README.md

 ```sh
 kubectl get ingress videos-web -n servicemesh-ns -o jsonpath="{.spec.rules[0].host}" | xargs -I{} echo "https://{}/home/"
 ```
+>> should be an address like this *https://mesh.app.stuXX.steven.asia/home/*

 ---

 * Its should look like this: